Carvers begin on new Gajaa Hit totem poles

 Wednesday was the first day of work outside the Gajaa Hit building in the Indian Village area of Juneau.
 Red cedar was in the air, and sawdust and wood chips piled up.
 Brothers Joe and T.J.
 Young were chain sawing, hammering and axing a cavity into the first of two massive logs.

-The Tlingit carvers came from Hydaburg on Prince of Wales Island.
+The Haida carvers came from Hydaburg on Prince of Wales Island.
 They’re the same brothers responsible for the Eagle totem pole at the University of Alaska Southeast campus.

 There’s an aggressive, but tentative timeline to have the first pole finished by October 1st, before the weather turns, Worl said.
 The second pole and new screen are scheduled for next summer.